 Obtaining a GIC is easy, as it can be procured from any of the banks itemized on the Canadian Deposit Insurance Company website.
 The banks are HSBC Bank of Montreal, Bank of China, Bank of Beijing etc., and in India GIS can be availed through ICICI Bank.

 Another important factor is the submission of medical and police certificates.
 The former must be submitted by students who have travelled or lived in certain territoriesincluding Indiafor more than six months.
 The information regarding police certificates will be clarified in the concerned visa office guidelines.

-Moreover, through SDS, the spouse, partner, or dependent child will also get a faster visa processing.
+Moreover, through Student Direct Stream, the spouse, partner, or dependent child will also get a faster visa processing.
 At the time of online application, it is possible to add their information.
 The application process is completely online and before starting the process, one should have the instruction guide for filling out the forms, a functional scanner to generate e-copies of the documents, and a valid debit or credit card for fee payment.

 After fee payment and submission, the candidate is sometimes asked to provide his or her photo and fingerprints.
 A detailed letter from the Canadian government will give instructions regarding how and where to do the process.
 The candidate has 30 days to submit the biometrics.
 Then the application is processed, usually within 20 days.
 If approved, a letter of introduction, and an Electronic Travel Authorization (ETA) or a Visitor Visa will be sent.
 When the candidate arrives the entry port, an officer will scrutinize the information and issue the permit if there are no issues.
 If an application is rejected, the Canadian authority will send a letter explaining the reason.
 The student can reply to that letter for further clarification.